Housing and homelessness advice during COVID-19 outbreak

 - Switchboard: 020 8314 6000

-- You can apply for help with paying your housing costs online.
+- Apply for help with paying your housing costs online.

-- If you are facing immediate financial hardship you can apply for a grant from The Government.
+- If you are facing immediate financial hardship, apply for a grant from the Government.

 Advice for tenants